 By Robert Shaw

-Posted on August 17, 2015, in "Single State Agency", Accountability, Accountable Care Organizations, Alliance, Behavioral health, Budget, Cardinal Innovations, CenterPoint, Decrease in Medicaid Spending, DHHS, Division of Medical Assistance, Doctors, EastPointe, General Assembly, Health Care Providers and Services, Increase in Medicaid Spending, Joint Legislative Oversight Committee on Health and Human Services, Legislation, Local Management Entity, Managed Care, MCO, Media, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Costs, Medicaid Providers, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, North Carolina, Provider Led Entities, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Aldona Wos, At-Risk Provider-Led Organizations, Behavioral health, Department of Medicaid, DHHS, Division of Medical Assistance, DMA, General Assembly, Gordon & Rees, Health care, Health care provider, House, House Bill 372, Joint Legislative Oversight Committee on Health and Human Services, Knicole Emanuel, LOC on Medicaid, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Audits, Medicaid Budget, Medicaid program, Medicaid Reform, Medicaid Reimbursements, NC Medicaid, North Caroklina', North Carolina, North Carolina Medicaid Choice, PLE, Provider Led Entities, provider led entity, Robert Shaw, Senate, Senator Joel Ford, The Senate.
+Posted on August 17, 2015, in "Single State Agency", Accountability, Accountable Care Organizations, Alliance, Behavioral health, Budget, Cardinal Innovations, CenterPoint, Decrease in Medicaid Spending, Division of Medical Assistance, Doctors, EastPointe, General Assembly, Health Care Providers and Services, Increase in Medicaid Spending, Joint Legislative Oversight Committee on Health and Human Services, Legislation, Local Management Entity, Managed Care, MCO, Media, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Costs, Medicaid Providers, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, NC, NC DHHS, North Carolina, Provider Led Entities, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Aldona Wos, At-Risk Provider-Led Organizations, Behavioral health, Department of Medicaid, Division of Medical Assistance, DMA, General Assembly, Gordon & Rees, Health care, Health care provider, House, House Bill 372, Joint Legislative Oversight Committee on Health and Human Services, Knicole Emanuel, LOC on Medicaid, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Audits, Medicaid Budget, Medicaid program, Medicaid Reform, Medicaid Reimbursements, NC DHHS, NC Medicaid, North Caroklina', North Carolina, North Carolina Medicaid Choice, PLE, Provider Led Entities, provider led entity, Robert Shaw, Senate, Senator Joel Ford, The Senate.
 Bookmark the permalink.
 2 Comments.